DimitryDushkin/react-localux/README.md

 [![npm version](https://badge.fury.io/js/react-localux.svg)](https://www.npmjs.com/package/react-localux)

 React Localux (RL) is comfortable solution for separation store-related logic from react components.
 Unlike Redux **main goal for RL is being home for compact local stores of smart components**.
+Based on `useReducer` and new Context API.

 For example, you might have screen-like component of some item with vast logic related to this screen and it is required to support several different stacked screens of such items.
 Implementing such feature with _global Redux store result complicated code_, but it turns out that using _single local store for each screen produces quite straightforward solution_.